Turn one conference talk into a year of content not a buried playlist

 3

-Export your content library
+Export the whole library

 instant